-Due to the scorching sun that is beating down on your heads, your mouths have dried.
-The uncomfortable feeling of sticky saliva coats your lips and tongue, only once you take a rationed sip from your drink bottle you begin to feel refreshed.
-But this feeling doesn’t last long.
-Mother nature has other ideas.
-A strong whiff of sulfur overpowers all other senses.
-Little rocks and slimy moss create and obstacle as you slip and slide.
-You pray you won’t fall as you look down into the beautiful valley you have climbed from.
-The weight of your pack slows you down but the nearing brow pushes you further.
-The people that have any breath left call encouraging words, “come on, we are so close!”
-“The checkpoint is at the top then we will head towards that lake to set up camp.”
+Due to the scorching sun that is beating down, your mouth has dried like creeks over summer.
+Uncomfortable sticky saliva coats your lips and tongue, only once a rationed sip has been taken from your drink bottle you begin to feel refreshed.
+This feeling won’t last long.
+Mother nature has other ideas as a strong whiff of sulfur overpowers all other senses.
+Little rocks and slimy moss create slippery obstacles.
+You pray you won’t fall as you look down into the beautiful valley far below.
+The weight of your pack slows you down but the nearing brow pushes you further and the people who have any breath call encouraging words, “come on, we are so close!”

-The water splashes up as you start to jog.
+Waking up, nothing has changed, except for the fact it is 5am and no one can sleep due to the storm raging outside.
+Everything is wet.
+So wet.
+There is nothing that can be done, but keep battling.
+Although most of the food has been eaten, the water-logged equipment is twice as heavy.
+Waterproof pants and waterproof jackets soon become another wet layer as you climb.
+Up, up and up to the next ridge.
+Vision is limited so you put your head down.
+All you can see is the shoes in front of you and you follow the rhythm.
+One step, two step, you follow.
+One of the boys shouts, but the howling wind and pounding rain, whips the words away.
+It is cold.
+So cold, like nothing you have ever felt before.
+Water splashes up as you start to jog.
 Once again you wonder where that extra energy emerged from.
-The chaffed burning sensation flares up between your thighs and you know the red rash that is forming due to the damp dirt and sweat that has built up over the past couple of days.
-All you can think about is being warm, dry and curled up in your bed and the tears spring to your eyes.
-You think to yourself “keep going, we have to keep going” and urge yourself to toughen up.
+The all too familiar chaffing sensation flares up between your thighs and you know the red rash that is forming, due to the damp dirt and sweat that has built up.
+All you can think about is being warm, dry, curled up in your bed and the tears spring to your eyes.
+“Keep going, we have to keep going,” urging yourself to toughen up.
 One of the boys fumbles around and attaches a tow rope to your harness.
-You watch the rhythemic puming of his calfs gping up down, up down and you feel the pull, dragging your forward.
+You watch the rhythmic pumping of his calves up, down, up, down as you feel the pull, dragging your forward.